-If “yes” to any of these, then you need a biomechanical assessment to identify, treat and prevent further suffering.
+If “yes” to any of these, then you need a biomechanical assessment in London to identify, treat and prevent further suffering.
 By having such an assessment and early professional treatment you can avoid injuries that would otherwise put you out of action for a considerable length time.
 Many of David’s clients opt for a professional examination that allows for all aspects of any biomechanical abnormality to be identified and treated.

 How does a biomechanical assessment benefit you?

-When conducted by a professionally qualified osteopath such as David, a biomechanical assessment determines whether you have a good balance between strength and flexibility and that there is no structural misalignment of your lower limbs.
+When conducted by a professionally qualified osteopath such as David, a biomechanical assessment in London determines whether you have a good balance between strength and flexibility and that there is no structural misalignment of your lower limbs.
 This checks that no adverse strain is put on any other region of your musculoskeletal system.

-David uses Clinical Pilates machines to perform biomechanical assessments which are combined with gait analysis, and assesses your footwear and walking or sports habits.
+David uses Clinical Pilates machines to perform biomechanical assessments in London which are combined with gait analysis, and assesses your footwear and walking or sports habits.
 This usually enables identification of the cause of your foot-related injury or source of pain with greater success than alternatives such as X-rays or a generalised medical investigation.
 After diagnosis, David will devise a personalised treatment plan designed to ensure that the foot and leg system returns to a more normal, symmetrical function.

 Biomechanical assessments by David Canevaro